Biden orders flags flown at half-staff — then orders them back up, as two events collide

 It will be years before the two dates are the same again.

 But to make it more confusing, some states already have their flags at half-staff for other reasons — including Delaware, where Biden is traveling on Saturday afternoon.
-Gov. John Carney (D) has ordered flags at half-staff in his state in honor of former Pierre Samuel “Pete” du Pont IV, who recently died.
+Gov. John Carney (D) has ordered flags at half-staff in his state in honor of former governor Pierre Samuel “Pete” du Pont IV, who recently died.